Volunteer recruitment is the backbone of any successful campaign. Bringing in volunteers to your campaign can help you:

 Flyers and posters for volunteer recruitment

-If you are a local charity looking for volunteers, then strategically placing posters and distributing flyers might be the way to go.
+If you are a local charity looking for volunteers, then strategically placing a ‘looking for volunteers’ flyer might be the way to go.

-Here are some things to take note of when creating your recruitment poster or leaflet:
+Here are some things to take note of when creating your volunteer recruitment poster or leaflet:

 - Introduce your organization